Gluten-Free Pecan Pumpkin Cake

 - For topping, in a small bowl, combine the pecans, brown sugar, cinnamon and reserved flour mixture.
 Cut in butter until mixture resembles coarse crumbs; sprinkle over batter.

-- Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 20 minutes.
 Remove sides of pan.
 Cool completely.
 Sprinkle with confectioners' sugar if desired.
-Yield: 12 servings.

 I am new to the world of gluten-free but thought this recipe had potential.
 Unfortunately, it did not live up to all the reviews.
 I followed the directions exactly but the cake was very dense and did not rise.
 One critic said that it wasn't very pumpkin-y and the only tasty part was the pecans.
 No one asked for seconds and leftovers did not improve with age.
 I will be trying another recipe before making this one again.